security-notes/infobyte-faraday-wiki/Scripts.md

 ./shodan_faraday -q apache -a (SHODANKEY)

-We compilate severals queries to find specify stuff using shodan
+We have create some wordlist to find specify stuff using shodan
 ```
 ls -lha $faraday/scripts/shodan_strings/
 scada.txt